What to Wear to Golf: Women’s Outfit Guide (Cute to Luxury) for Brands, Clubs & Retail Buyers

 -

-Rain is where reorders are won or lost.
+Rain: where reorders are won or lost

 If the outer layer is loud, stiff, or restrictive, it becomes a one-wear item.
 Buyers feel that in returns and complaint emails.

-On a golf course, “sexy” usually means:
+But on a golf course, “sexy” usually means:

 -